kljr/SpringboardVM/README.md

 * Springboard themes will be placed in `web/sites/all/themes/springboard/`
 * Profiles (packages of type `drupal-profile`) will be placed in `web/profiles/`
 * The Springboard profile will be placed in `web/profiles/sbsetup/`
-* Patches defined in composer.json will be automatically applied and a PATCHES.txt listing any patches installed will be placed in the patched project's folder.
+* Patches defined in composer.json will be automatically applied and a PATCHES.txt file listing any patches installed will be placed in the patched project's folder.

 ## DrupalVM